CJBok/SDV-Mods/CJBCheatsMenu/README.md

 `InfiniteHay` | `false` | Your hay silos are always full.

 ## Versions
+1.15:
+* Added option to set the default tab when opening the menu.

 1.14.1 (2017-04-12):
 * Fixed error when used with any mod that adds multiple seeds producing the same crop.